c-o-pr/ddrescue-helper/README.md

 A side effect of running ddrescue is the creation of two kinds of metadata for the copy source:
 - A "domain map" of device regions with read errors and their extents;
 - A rate log of read performance measured second-by-second.

+### ABOUT FILESYSTEM SUPPORT PACKAGES FOR LINUX

+See the following packages: `hfsutils`, `exfatprogs`, `dosfstools`, and `ntfsprogs`.
+All are available as packages if not already installed.

 GNU ddrescue can be installed on macOS using `macports` or `homebrew`